grafana/terraform-provider-grafana/slo_testing/hg/hg_testing_README.md

 5. To ensure that the PUT endpoint works, modify any of the values within the resource below, and re-run `terraform apply`.
 6. Make a GET Request to the API Endpoint to ensure the resource was properly modified.

-## Testing the DELETE Method
+## Testing the DELETE/DESTROY Method
 Objective - we want to be able to delete a SLO Resource that was created with Terraform.
 After creating the two SLO resources from the CREATE Method, we will DELETE them.

-Testing the DELETE Method / terraform destroy
 1. Delete any `.terraform.lock.hcl` and `terraform.tfstate` and `terraform.tfstate.backup` files
-2. Within the `slo_testing` directory, run the commands `terraform init`.
-Keep the `slo-resource-create.tf` file open, and execute `terraform apply`.
+2. Within the `slo_testing/hg` directory, ensure the `slo-resource-create.tf` file is uncommented.
+Run the commands `terraform init` and execute `terraform apply`.
 This creates two new SLOs from the Terraform CLI.
 3. Create a regular SLO using the UI.
 At this point, you should have 3 SLOs - 2 created from Terraform, and 1 created from the UI
 4. To delete all Terraformed SLO resources, execute the command `terraform destroy`, and type `yes` in the terminal to confirm the delete
-5. The two newly created Terraformed SLO Resources should be deleted, and you should still have the SLO that was created through the UI remaining.
+5. The two newly created Terraformed SLO Resources should be deleted, and you should still see the SLO that was created through the UI remaining.

+### Testing the IMPORT Method
+1. Within the terraform-provider-grafana root directory, run `make install`.
+2. Change to the `slo_testing/hg` directory.
+3. Comment out all the `.tf` files within the `slo_testing/local` folder, EXCEPT for the `slo-resource-import.tf` file
+4. Create a SLO using the UI or Postman.
+Take note of the SLO's UUID
+5. Execute the command `terraform init`
+6. Within the Terraform CLI directly, type in the command: `terraform import grafana_slo_resource.sample slo_UUID`
+7. Now execute the command: `terraform state show grafana_slo_resource.sample` - you should see the data from the imported Resource.
+8. To verify that this resource is now under Terraform control, within the `slo-resource-import.tf` file, comment out lines 14-18.
+Then, within the CLI run `terraform destroy`.
+This should destroy the resource from within the Terraform CLI.

 ### TBD ###
-1. Testing HG for the SLO Resources for Delete, and Import.
-2. Client Wrapper - I am currently just sending requests by creating an HTTP Client, ideally we should create a Go Client wrapper around our API.
-This will be done and refactored at a later point in time.
+2. Figure out the Bug after Creating Terraform Resources (cannot go and Edit a SLO - why?).
+2. Integrate into the existing Grafana Golang Client (https://github.com/grafana/grafana-api-golang-client)
 3. Tests.